nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Deletes the specified Routine from the FitBook.
+Deletes the specified routine from the FitBook.

 " %}